Thank you for reading our post, please rate this article at the end.

 Get the most out of the generator while running your air conditioner.

 The simple truth is that you will ideally run your air conditioner at certain times of the day.
-If you are sure when you will be in the RV, perhaps making breakfast, you can know which appliances are being used.
+If you’re sure when you’ll be in the RV, making breakfast, you can know which appliances are being used.
 This can help you save energy and, of course, on fuel costs.
 Here are a few things you can do to get the most out of your generator:

 - Ensure that you clean your air conditioner and the filters.